Dunc4nNT/bit/README.md

 $ export PATH=$HOME/python/bin:$PATH
 ```

-### Tool installation (wgd)

-To install the commandline wgd tool, please follow the instructions below.

-1. Go to a directory you want to install the tool in.
-2. `git clone https://github.com/heche-psb/wgd` Clone the repository.
+#### The Tool

-3. `cd wgd` Go inside the tool's directory.
+1. `cd tools/wgd` Go inside the tool's directory.
-4. `python3.7 -m venv .venv` Create a virtual environment.
+2. `python3.7 -m venv .venv` Create a virtual environment.
-5. `source .venv/bin/activate` Activate the virtual environment.
+3. `source .venv/bin/activate` Activate the virtual environment.
-6. `pip3 install setuptools`
+4. `pip3 install setuptools`
-7. `pip3 install -r requirements.txt` Install the necessary packages.
+5. `pip3 install -r requirements.txt` Install the necessary packages.
-8. `pip3 install -e .` Install the tool.
+6. `pip3 install -e .` Install the tool.
-9. `wgd -h` The tool should be installed and print its manual here.
+7. `wgd -h` The tool should be installed and print its manual here.

 ### Website

-*installation instructions for our website*
+1. `cd website` Go inside the website's directory.
+2. `uv sync` Creates a virtual environment, and installs all the packages.

+### Wgd Manager

+1. `cd tools/wgd_manager` Go inside the wgd manager's directory.
+2. `uv sync` Creates a virtual environment, and installs all the packages.

 ## Configuration